 - Ask about negative marking.
 Some tests will deduct marks for an incorrect answer.
 You don’t want to guess the last 10 answers (the “if in doubt – C” approach to MCQs!) and find you have torpedoed your chances due to negative marking.

 - Practice won’t make perfect but it may make it good enough.
-Let’s face it – you are not going to turn into a mathematical genius and Ace the numerical reasoning tests just by practising lots of them.
+Let’s face it – you are not going to turn into a mathematical genius and Ace the numerical reasoning tests just by practising lots of psychometric tests.
 BUT you can nudge your starting score up several points by practising.
 So you may get from a C to a B with practise – which may be just what you need to get called for an interview.And that’s when the REAL fun starts.

 Contact us for more advice on how to approach your psychometric tests.